-1.3.5.7.1 Issuing test certificates.
+1.2.1.1 Issuing set test certificates and general test certificates.

-Camerfirma issues certificates with a real hierarchy but with fictitious data in order to provide with them to regulatory entities, inspection procedures or new registration process, as well as for application developers in the process of integration or evaluation for acceptance.
+Camerfirma issues certificates with a real hierarchy, but with fictitious data for regulatory entities for inspection or new certificate registration processes, as well as for application developers in the process of integration or evaluation for acceptance.
 Camerfirma includes the following information in the certificates so that the User Party can clearly see that it is a test certificate without liability:

 Name of the entity [TEST ONLY] ENTITY

 Entity Tax ID No. R05999990

 Entity address (street/number) ADDRESS

 Post code 5001

 Contact telephone 902361207

 Name JUAN

 First Surname CÁMARA

 Second Surname SPANISH

+National ID No. 0000000T

-When the accreditation and evaluation process require the issuance of a test certificate with real data, the process is completed after signing a confidentiality agreement with the entity responsible for approval or evaluation tasks.
-The data is specific to each customer, but before the entity name "[SOLO PRUEBAS]" always appears to identify at first glance that it is a test certificate without liability.
+When the accreditation and evaluation process requires the issuance of a test certificate with real data, the process is completed after signing a confidentiality agreement with the entity responsible for approval or evaluation tasks.
+The data is specific to each customer, but before the entity name [TEST ONLY] always appears in order to identify at first glance that it is a test certificate without liability.

-1.3.5.7.2 Camerfirma Internal Management Hierarchy.
+1.2.1.2 Camerfirma Internal Management Hierarchy.